 In this blog, I will show you how Sharegate manages unresolved users (users that no longer exist) when migrating files, folders and items to SharePoint or between SharePoint sites.

-is created inside SharePoint in a special list called User Information List.
+The first time you connect to SharePoint, a new entry is created inside SharePoint, in a special list called User Information List.
 From that moment, Sharepoint is able to track you.
-For example, creating a document in SharePoint means that you are the author and it refers to your SharePoint user.
+For example, creating a document in SharePoint means that you are the author, and it refers to your SharePoint user.

-Option 1 - Re-enable the user in Active Directory
+Option 1 - Re-Enable the User in Active Directory

 If maintaining the author and editor is critical even if the user is no longer in your company, you could re-enable the user in Active Directory during the SharePoint migration process.
 This would allow Sharegate to resolve it correctly.
 I know it's not a perfect solution, but it works.
 Sharegate does not require a server installation, so it has very limited access to the SharePoint environment.

-Option 2 - Configure the unresolved user behavior
+Option 2 - Configure the Unresolved User Behavior